sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_03.rst

 which values would cause us to keep it.
-In order to do so we need to determine what the **sampling distribution of the test statistic** would be if the null hypothesis were actually true (we talked about sampling distributions earlier in :doc:`Sampling distribution of the mean <../Ch08/Ch08_Estimation_3>`).
+In order to do so we need to determine what the **sampling distribution of the test statistic** would be if the null hypothesis were actually true (we talked about sampling distributions earlier in :ref:`Sampling distribution of the mean <sampling_distribution_of_the_mean>`).
 Why do we need this?
 Because this distribution tells us exactly what values of *X* our null hypothesis would lead us to expect.
 And, therefore, we can use this distribution as a tool for assessing how closely the null hypothesis agrees with our data.